pollitoconpapass/qhali-flowtron/README.md

 ### LLM and ML related tools
 - `LLAMA-3.2` as the LLM
-- `nlpconnect/vit-gpt2-image-captioning` as the vision model to analyze images
+- `nlpconnect/vit-gpt2-image-captioning` as the vision model to analyze images (looking for a better one)
 - `nomic-embed-text` as the embedding model